 5. Does the organization have a lot of policies or rules?

 Pioneers doesn’t tend to have many policies or rules, but values adaptation to different people and circumstances.
 In addition, teams have the freedom to set standards appropriate for the contexts in which they serve.
-Field leaders holds teams accountable to set appropriate standards.
+Field leaders hold teams accountable to set appropriate standards.

 6. How big or small is the agency?
 Is it focused or diverse?

-Pioneers currently has more than 3000 personnel worldwide sent through 16 mobilization bases and offices.
+Pioneers currently has more than 3,000 personnel worldwide sent from about 80 countries through 17 mobilization bases and offices.
 Everyone’s work is connected in some way to the overall task of making disciples and planting churches.
 Yet members hold different roles and jobs and have diverse backgrounds.

 7. How old or new is the agency?
 What kind of experience do they have?

 Partnership with the Local Church

 8. Does the agency have a denominational affiliation?
 Or do most of their people come from a certain religious tradition or subculture?

 Pioneers is an inter-denominational, evangelical organization with no denominational affiliation.
 Members come from a variety of traditions.
 In matters not addressed by our Statement of Faith, Pioneers acknowledges differing points of view that are based on the Bible as the supreme authority (read about our Bible requirements).
 We also ask that no interpretation or practice undermine the work of the gospel or the unity among those with whom we serve.
 We seek to live, work and relate to one another in a spirit of love and humility.
 See Romans 14, I Corinthians 13 and other passages.

 9. How does the agency connect with churches?
 What role would my church have in my ministry internationally?
 What about churches in the place where I’d serve?